-Credit monitoring: Credit exposures and portfolio performance are monitored at least quarterly at EBL.
+Credit monitoring: Credit exposures and portfolio performance are monitored on regular basis.
 Corporate and medium enterprise accounts are continuously monitored under a clearly set out 'Early Alert' policy.
 Sign of deteriorations are well defined and broad guidelines are given in the credit policy to be followed by business origination units.
 Early Alerts are raised for financial deterioration, management weakness, irregular repayments, breach of covenants, eroding position in the industry, etc. If early alerts are raised, account plans are then reevaluated; remedial actions are agreed and monitored.
 Remedial actions include but not limited to exposure reduction, security enhancement, exiting the relationship or immediate movement to our Special Asset Management Division (SAMD) - the dedicated loan recovery unit of the Bank.

 Definitions of past due and impaired credit: To define past due and impairment through classification and provisioning, the bank follows Bangladesh Bank Circulars and Guidelines.
-The summary of some objective criteria for loan classification and provisioning requirement as stipulated by the central bank BRPD circular no. 14 dated 23 September 2012 are as below:
+The summary of some objective criteria for loan classification and provisioning requirement as stipulated by the central bank BRPD circular no. 14 dated 23 September 2012 and BRPD circular no.16 dated 18 November 2014 are as below:

-Loans Classification Type of Facility Sub Standar d Doubtful Bad & L oss Type of Facility Overdue Period Provision (%) Overdue Period Provision (%) Overdue Period Provision (%) Continuous Loan 3 months or more but less than 6 months 20% 6 months or more but less than 9 months 50% 9 months or more 100% Demand Loan 3 months or more but less than 6 months 20% 6 months or more but less than 9 months 50% 9 months or more 100% Fixed Term Loan more than Tk.
+Loans Classification Type of Facility Sub Standard Doubtful Bad & Loss Type of Facility Overdue Provision Overdue Period Provision Overdue Provision Period (%) (%) Period (%) Continuous Loan 3 months or more but less than 6 months 20% 6 months or more but less than 9 months 50% 9 months or more 100% Demand Loan 3 months or more but less than 6 months 20% 6 months or more but less than 9 months 50% 9 months or more 100% Fixed Term Loan more than Tk.
 10 lac 3 months or more but less than 6 months 20% 6 months or more but less than 9 months 50% 9 months or more 100% Fixed Term Loan up to Tk.
 10 lac 6 months or more but less than 9 months 20% 9 months or more but less than 12 months 50% 12 months or more 100% Short Term Agricultural & Micro Credit 12 months or more but less than 36 months 5% 36 months or more but less than 60 months 5% 60 months or more 100%